Anglo American plc: 2010 to present

 In early November 2011, Anglo American entered into talks with the Oppenheimer family to divest the latter's remaining shares of De Beers, whereby Anglo American acquired an additional 40% stake for $5.1 billion, increasing their overall stake to 85%.
 This came at a time of increased labour strikes and international attention to Oppenheimer's involvement in conflict diamonds.
 Anglo American then sold a 24.5% share in its Chilean copper unit, Anglo American Sur, to Japan's Mitsubishi Corporation for $5.39 billion, paid with a promissory note due on 10 November 2011.
 With this deal, the Anglo American Sur complex was valued at $22 billion.

+After negotiations that followed the invocation of a disposition dating to the privatization of Disputada de Las Condes in 1977, Chilean state-owned copper mining company Codelco obtained a partial ownership of Anglo American Sur in 2012 and Anglo American reduced its ownership share from 75.5% to 50.1%.

 In November 2012, Anglo American completed the sale of steel maker Scaw South Africa and its connected companies for a total of R3.4 billion in cash.

 In July 2014, Anglo American said it was disposing of its 50% shareholding in Lafarge Tarmac, a building materials joint venture, to cement maker Lafarge SA for a value of not less than £885 million ($1.5 billion); the sale was subsequently completed in July 2015 for $1.6 billion.
 In October 2014, Anglo American's Minas-Rio iron ore project in Brazil began operating and shipping ore.

 In July 2015, Anglo American announced that it would cut 53,000 jobs (35% of their workforce) and that in the first half of 2015, they had a financial loss of US$3 billion.
 In early December 2015, the company announced that, as part of a restructure, it would be cutting a further 85,000 mining jobs, nearly two-thirds of its work force of 135,000, worldwide.
 It also announced the consolidation of six of its divisions into three businesses, while dividend payouts to investors were also suspended for a year.
 The company also had its Dawson, Foxleigh and Callide coal mines in Central Queensland, as well as its Dartbrook coal mine in the Hunter Valley in New South Wales, put up for sale as its shares dropped to a record low on the London Stock Exchange, falling by more than 12 per cent.

 In March 2017, British Indian industrialist Anil Agarwal purchased 11% of the company through his family trust Volcan.
 In September, he took the holding to 20% through another purchase worth about $1.5 billion.
 In April 2017, the company sold its Eskom-linked thermal coal operations in South Africa for $166 million, marking an important step in the mining giant's strategic overhaul to sharpen its focus on three commodities.